Certificate in Fundamentals of Accounting

 Certificate in Personal and Transactional Taxation (Special Purpose Award Level 8, 30 Credits)

-Each module will be assessed by continuous assessment worth 20% throughout the semester and by a written exam, worth 80%, at the end of the relevant semester.
+Each module will be assessed by continuous assessment worth 20% throughout the semester and final exam worth 80% at the end of the relevant semester.

 Certificate in Fundamentals of Accounting (Special Purpose Award Level 6, 30 Credits)